 The Sparta Care Suite is powered by Mistral, the European sovereign LLM.
 A high-performing AI, rooted in the European artificial intelligence ecosystem.

-30 minutes to scope your needs.
+30 minutes to frame your needs.

 GMED certified